-Occasionally, I dabble with visual art, but not much—I simply haven’t had the time or energy during the past twenty years.
+Occasionally, I dabble with visual art, but not much—I simply haven’t had the time or energy during the past few decades.
 Art takes both and so does writing, and I chose writing.
 As an artist, my forte is collage, but I also enjoy painting.
 I like paint.
 I like smearing it and daubing it and blending it and experimenting with it.
 I like its smell.
-During my “artistic career,” I’ve actually sold a number of pieces, paintings as well as collage, generally for a few hundred dollars each.
-Should you want to buy one, I have more for sale, so get in touch.
+During my “artistic career,” I’ve actually sold a few pieces, paintings as well as collage, and if you want to buy one, I have more for sale, so get in touch.

 But my purpose here isn’t to operate an ersatz art gallery.
 Instead, I want to tell you about the painting pictured above and what happened to it.
 It’s called, appropriately enough, Wildfire, and it’s 20" x 24", enamel on masonite.
 I painted it in 1981, and there is a good chance that the person who now possesses it thinks it’s worth a lot more than it really is.

-By 1984, a colleague and I had begun a video production company, and that kind of enterprise is about as time- and energy-consuming as you can get.
+In 1984, a colleague and I started a video production company, and that kind of enterprise is about as time- and energy-consuming as you can get.
 Although we often operated on shoestring budgets, we managed to eke out a sketchy living for five years before I returned to my first love, publishing.
-Those five years spanned a time during which our home city of Houston was in the throes of a crash in the oil industry, and times were tough indeed.
+Those five years spanned a time during which our home city of Houston was in the throes of a crash in the oil industry, and times were tough.
 In the midst of that localized depression, I would have gladly sold more of my art than I actually did.

-This was the way these commercials worked: On the morning of the appointed day, they’d line up the ten or twelve used cars they planned to feature in the first of the two commercials.
-This row would be located in the side lot, with the dealership building in the background.
+This was the way these commercials worked: On the morning of the appointed day, the lot's car jockeys would line up the ten used cars the company planned to feature in the first of the two commercials.
+This row was located in the back lot, with the dealership building in the background.
 The cars, even the cheap ones, always looked so nice and neat and shiny sitting in their row.
 That’s because they’d just been washed and waxed.
-What television viewers didn’t see, however, was that about half of these cars had to be pushed into position, and the dealership had a tire repairman on hand to replace flats that wouldn’t remain inflated long enough to shoot the footage.
+What television viewers didn’t see, however, was that about half of them had to be pushed into position, and the dealership had a tire repairman on hand to replace flats that wouldn’t remain inflated long enough to shoot the footage.